awilli1186/Etsy-project/README.md

 # Etsy-clone

 - Group project for the Iron Yard.
-This project is too demonstrate hooking into the Etsy api.
+This project is to demonstrate hooking into the Etsy api.
 - Also used Bourbon/Neat for the styling.

 - Demo instamgram clone created in class at The Iron Yard as an introduction to React.js.